Introduction to interaction design in gov

 - A web browser, like Google Chrome

-- GitHub account for version control and sharing code
+- GitHub account for version control and sharing code (your organisation may use something like Gitlab or Bitbucket)

 - Visual Studio Code for writing code (other text editors are also available)

-My blog post about interaction design tools.
+Related, my blog post about interaction design tools.